vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/vAtysa-varadaH/prapanna-pArijAtaH/sarva-prastutiH/07_bhAgavatopAsanA-paddhatiH.md

 <details><summary>English</summary>

-10. No fruit+++(??)+++ has directly been proclaimed by the sages to persons whose learning is one of long labour, there- fore is (advised) the constant thinking of the qualities of those in whose heart is the lotus-feet of the lord (Makanda).'
+10. No fruit+++(??)+++ has directly been proclaimed by the sages to persons whose learning is one of long labour, therefore is (advised) the constant thinking of the qualities of those in whose heart is the lotus-feet of the lord (Makanda).'
 </details>